UnicornGlobal/strong-lumen/README.md

 You may use a symmetrical also but then you'll be relying on a secret instead of a keypair.
 This is not recommended.

-#Roles
+# Roles

 There is support for user roles.
-Specify for a route using :
+Specify for a route using:
 ```
 middleware => ['roles:user,admin']
 ```